Optimise Your Ecommerce Website to Get More Sales

 Social media is another important channel to reach your customers today.
 Running promotional campaigns on social media will help attract customers to your website.
 Social media also offers you the opportunity to target the audience in a better fashion.

 Affiliate programs are another effective method of attracting customers to your e-commerce site.
 The affiliates will market your product and bring you customers for a small fee.
 But your e-commerce platform should support running affiliate programs for you to take advantage of this route.

 Convert visitors into buyers by providing a good shopping experience

 It is not just enough to get customers to visit your store.
 If they do not buy the product, a visit will just add to the load on your server.
 Conversion rates – the percentage of visitors at a site who purchase a product – are very important for you to make money out of your site.
 Chances are that you will lose the sale if you do not convert users the first time they visit your online store.
 Studies show that the conversion rates of online stores are just around 2 percent.
 Even a small increase in your conversion rates could do wonders for your bottom line.
 Every decision you make from the choice of your colours and font of the text to the placement of buttons and the categorisation of products could affect the conversion rate.
 Hence it is very important that you get the right balance on your e-commerce website.

 Have sound site architecture

 Group your products into categories and subcategories in a logical and easy to understand manner.
-This would help customers find what they want easily, and also help search engines get a good understanding of your ecommerce website.
-Ecommerce websites often have thousands of products and having a solution that enables you to dynamically manage catalogs is very essential.
+This would help customers find what they want easily, and also help search engines get a good understanding of your e-commerce website.
+E-commerce websites often have thousands of products and have a solution that enables you to dynamically manage catalogues is very essential.
 Using breadcrumbs to make sure that the users are always aware of where they are will also help enhance the site experience.